jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### getAllUsers

-this method will return all users from the database in a form of a json
+this method will return all users from the database in a form of a json.

+There are no parameters in this function.

+It returns all users from the databsse folder in form of an php assoc array.
 ```php
     public function getAllUsers(): array
     {